-The advancement of commercial space transportation operations presents a unique set of global challenges for the U.S. commercial space transportation industry and the Federal Aviation Administration (FAA), leading to opportunities for international cooperation.
-In response to these challenges and opportunities, the FAA Office of Commercial Space Transportation (AST) has established the AST International Affairs Program.
+The advancement of commercial space transportation capabilities presents a unique set of global challenges for the U.S. commercial space transportation industry and the Department of Transportation's Federal Aviation Administration (FAA), leading to opportunities for international cooperation.
+In response to these challenges and opportunities, the FAA Office of Commercial Space Transportation (AST) established a Commercial Space Transportation International Outreach program in 2008.

-The focus of this program is to foster a common understanding of and approach to developing internationally consistent operational safety principles and procedures for commercial launch and reentry and spaceport operations.
-Specifically, Commercial Space Transportation is promoting its regulations and best practices to increase interoperability with countries interested in developing new spaceports and/or hosting U.S. commercial launch vehicles, and/or developing national frameworks (legislation and regulations) for commercial space transportation.
+The focus of this program is to foster a common understanding of and approach to developing internationally consistent safety principles and procedures for commercial launch and reentry and spaceport operations.
+Specifically, Commercial Space Transportation is promoting its regulations and best practices to increase interoperability with countries interested in developing new spaceports, hosting U.S. commercial launch vehicles, and/or developing national frameworks (legislation and regulations) for commercial space transportation.

-In the future, Commercial Space Transportation envisions the potential for suborbital commercial human spaceflight maturing beyond suborbital flights by individual nations into point-to-point regional and intercontinental travel.
-Effective growth in this area will require coordination among numerous countries to establish a common foundation of safety and ensure global interoperability.
-AST looks forward to working with international partners for this new era of commercial space transportation.
-You can view and print the FAA Office of Commercial Space Transportation International Outreach (PDF) brochure.
+In the future, Commercial Space Transportation envisions the potential for suborbital commercial human spaceflight to grow beyond local flights into point-to-point regional and intercontinental travel.
+Effective growth in this area will require coordination among countries to establish a common foundation of safety and ensure interoperability.
+Commercial Space Transportation looks forward to working with international partners for this new era of commercial space transportation.

-For international outreach efforts, AST works in concert with the FAA Office of International Affairs (API) to benefit from API's global presence and leadership in the development of international aviation standards, technical assistance, training, and agreements.
+For international outreach efforts, Commercial Space Transportation works in concert with the FAA Office of International Affairs (API) to benefit from API's global presence and leadership in the development of international aviation standards, technical assistance, training, and agreements.
 The FAA also works with the Department of State.

-For additional information about the AST International Outreach Program, contact:
+For additional information about the Commercial Space Transportation International Outreach program, contact: